Special Collections and Archives reading room

 Special Collections and Archives is located in the Arts and Social Studies Library

 The Arts and Social Studies Library is situated at the junction of Corbett Road, Park Place and Colum Road, and is easily accessible by public transport.
 Buses 36, 51, 86 and 95 stop on Park Place.
 Cathays train station is a five minute walk away, with frequent connections to Cardiff Central.

 Opening hours: 9am - 5pm, Monday to Friday.

 We are currently unable to provide microfilm assistance, or retrieve books between 12-2pm.
 Please email your request for books in advance to firstname.lastname@example.org if you plan to visit during these hours.

 Before you visit

-If you are travelling from a distance, or would like to use an archival collection, we recommend that you make an appointment in advance, in order to ensure items are ready for you to use on arrival.
+If you would like to use an archival collection, please make an appointment in advance by emailing email@example.com.
 The archives catalogue will indicate whether or not a collection is catalogued.
 Uncatalogued archives, which may potentially be affected by the Data Protection Act or other access restrictions, must be carefully screened by professional archives staff before access is permitted, and time must be allowed for this work to take place.